DHCP Server Installation and Configuration

 Benefits of DHCP

-Proper DHCP settings are integral to business networks.
-Incorrect DHCP settings can create various connectivity issues and should be verified when troubleshooting networking issues.
+Proper DHCP settings are integral to the proper functioning of business networks.
+Incorrect DHCP settings create connectivity issues that can be difficult to troubleshoot and resolve.

 Settings Provided by DHCP